pauladeduntan/governance/README.md

 # KinCart — governance (research)

 This repository documents KinCart’s **research governance**: how decisions become truth, how constraints prevent drift, and how emotionally safe coordination remains protected under failure.
+## Status (research-only)

+KinCart is a **non-commercial research artefact**.
+This repository documents research framing, design invariants, and prototype evidence.
+It is **not** a product launch, a service offering, or a commercial operation.

+**Mechanics policy:** Implementation details that would enable cloning (schemas/RLS/RPC specifics, deploy steps, paste-ready backend scripts) are intentionally **not** published in public.

+**Future pathway (hypothetical only):** Any future commercialization would require explicit conditions (institutional approval, legal/immigration compliance, ethics posture, and funding).
+Until those conditions are met, KinCart remains **research-only**.

 **Start here:** `START_HERE.md`